 The goal of the Growly Dog class is to develop the skills to walk your dog on leash in public, in proximity to various dogs, without barking and lunging and to reach that goal within four weeks.
 The class is limited to four dogs and serious owners who are willing to invest sufficient time and energy to effect rapid change in their dogs’ behavior.
 You will receive copious guided practice in class with a knowledgeable personal coach and a variety of stimulus dogs.
 You will also receive handouts detailing fail-safe exercises to do at home and in your neighborhood.
 Students are expected to make time for daily practice.

 Students enrolled in this class will receive instructions two weeks before class to condition their dogs to wear halters and muzzles.
+Students will need to purchase a Snoot Loop halter, a front attach ring harness (unless they have one already), a muzzle, and a six-foot leash with clips at each end.
+Your Dog’s Friend carries some of this equipment, but you will still need to place some orders online.
 Training will begin with the first session following a brief orientation.
 For this session only, dogs will be crated in their enclosures.
 Read more about the Growly Dog Class and register here.

 6 week Online Reactive Dog Class (Weeknights)